getodk/docs/odk1-src/aggregate-vm.rst

   - Aggregate username: aggregate
   - Aggregate password: aggregate

-8. ODK Aggregate will remind you to change your administrator password.
+8. Aggregate will remind you to change your administrator password.
 Please do so!

 .. admonition:: Notes